bahmutov/learn-angular-directives/README.md

 ### Installation

-While all these examples require just a static page, and could have been delivered using [jsbin](http://jsbin.com/) or a similar service, it is much faster to work with an Angular application when you can easily inspect the DOM and the application in the browser's DevTools.
-Thus I advise to clone this repo and open the included test page as a local file.
+While all these examples require just a static page and can be inspected, modified and shown by open the included `index.html` file.

+    git clone git@github.com:bahmutov/learn-angular-directives.git
+    cd learn-angular-directives
+    open index.html

+I assume a modern browser with good Developer Tools, like Chrome.

+We are going to start with a pretty simple page, but the important thing to notice is the mock content and styles.
+The Angular framework shines when it is applied to an existing static page, created by a designer.
+With a few built-in directives we can bring a page to life!

 ### Small print